egil10/quizquaz/docs/REPOSITORY.md

 ## Overview

 QuizQuaz is a web-based quiz application that displays quiz editions in a newspaper-style format.
-The application allows users to browse through quiz editions, view questions and answers, and includes an admin interface for adding new quizzes.
+The application allows users to browse through quiz editions and view questions and answers.

 **Live Site:** https://egil10.github.io/quizquaz/